Novak Biddle Venture Partners

 Venture Round in 2007

-Spectrum K12 School Solutions, Inc. specializes in software and services for special education programs within K-12 schools in the United States.
-Founded in 1996 and based in Towson, Maryland, the company offers Encore, a web-based data management system designed to facilitate the individualized learning process for students receiving special services.
-This includes support for special education, 504 plans, limited English proficiency (LEP/ESL), and pre-referral response to intervention (RTI) programs.
-Spectrum K12 School Solutions aims to enhance educational outcomes for students with diverse needs through its tailored software solutions.
+Spectrum K12 School Solutions, Inc. specializes in providing software solutions for special education and response to intervention (RTI) programs within K-12 schools across the United States.
+The company offers Encore, a web-based data management system designed to facilitate the individualized learning process for students requiring special services, including those in special education, 504 plans, and limited English proficiency programs.
+Founded in 1996 and headquartered in Towson, Maryland, Spectrum K12 School Solutions is dedicated to enhancing educational outcomes for diverse student populations by streamlining the management of individualized education plans (IEPs) and related services.

 Ztar Mobile